gitfrid/CzechFOI-DRATE_EXAM/README.md

 # Simulation Cases Visualization

-**Below are the results from six different simulation cases, for age group 70:**
+**Below are the result plots from six different simulation cases, for age group 70:**

 - Kaplan-Meier Survival Curves comparing Total, Vaccinated, and Unvaccinated
 - Normalized Deaths, Population, and Doses for Total, Vaccinated, and Unvaccinated